aodoming/School_District_Analysis_ADominguez/README.md

               5. After removing the reading and math scores, answer the following questions:

   Analysis:

              • How is the district summary affected?

-             Removing math & reading scores for 9th graders from Thomas High School will change the overall district summary data, in
+             Removing math & reading scores for 9th graders from Thomas High School, has an almost negligible but negative impact nonetheless on the overall district summary.
+The average math and reading scores for eg. dropped from 78.98 to 78.00 and 81.87 to 80.89, respectively.
+Because the %overall changeis very minimal, from 80.39 - 79.26 after the 9th grade scores have ben removed, it is safe to say that the overall district summary was not impacted.
-             that the original data was based on all students from all grades in 15 schools.
-With the math and reading scores for 9th
-             removed the average math and reading, passing math and passing reading percentages, as well as the overall passing percentage values would be smaller.
-This may suggest the district is not performing as well as initially believed.

              • How is the school summary affected?

-             Similar to the impact on the district summary, the updated school summary would be less representative of the true picture              of the overall school’s performance in math and reading.
-This is because the initial summary data shows scores from all                  grades including the 9th graders, upon which average and percentage scores were computed.
-Therefore, removing the 9th grade              math and reading scores will change the average and percentage scores as well, hence impacting the true academic image of                the school.
+             Unlike the district summary, the school summary was greatly inpacted, The average math and reading scores went from
+             83.41 to 59.8 and 83.84 to 60.24, respectively, after the removal of the scores for 9th grade.
+             This in turn negatively impacts the overall performance of the school.

              • How does removing the ninth graders’ math and reading scores affect Thomas High School’s performance, relative to the
               other schools?

-             Thomas High School is the second highest-performing school with high average and percentage scores in math and reading.
-             With the removal of 9th grade scores that would change the averages and percentages for the school, and may likely show                  that other schools perform better than Thomas High School.
+              Prior to the removal of 9th grade math and reading scores, Thomas High School (THS) was the second top-performing school.
+After the removal it could be considered as one of the low-performing schools, while Pena High School taking it's place as 2nd top-performing high school.

              • How does removing the ninth-grade scores affect the Math and Reading Scores by Grade.

-             The change would affect the 9th graders more than it would impact other grades, since the grade removal is specific to the              9th grade.
+              The THS 9th graders received a math & reading score of "0" from previously, 83.6 All other grades, 10th, 11th & 12th maintained their scores.

               • Scores by School Spending, Scores by School Size, and Scores by School Type?

-             Scores by School Spending: Because the school’s scores are directly related to school spending per student, a change in
-             scores up or down, would mean a change up or down in spending.

-             Scores by School Size: The school size is determined by the student count; so, if 9th grade scores are removed, (though                  their associated data remains), the scores by the school size will be reduced.

-             Scores by School Type: A change in scores should have no direct impact on scores by school type.
+               A change in scores should have no direct impact on the following:

+               Scores by School Spending: No change there

+               Scores by School Size: No change there

+               Scores by School Type: No change there